Chronic Bronchitis in Cats

 What causes chronic bronchitis?

-Are there other factors that can make chronic bronchitis worse?
+Are there other health factors that can make chronic bronchitis worse?

-Yes.
-Obesity is a complicating factor and will worsen symptoms.
-Dental disease also increases the risk because bacteria can travel from the mouth into the lungs and cause a serious secondary infection.
+Yes, obesity is a complicating factor and will worsen symptoms of bronchitis.
+Dental disease also increases the risk of bronchitis, because bacteria can travel from the mouth into the lungs and cause a serious secondary infection.

 What part of the respiratory system is involved in chronic bronchitis?

-The respiratory system is divided into two parts.
-The upper respiratory tract consists of the nose, nasal sinuses, throat and trachea or windpipe, while the lower respiratory tract consists of the "small airways" (bronchi and bronchioles) and the alveoli (the small air sacs deep in the lung tissue where oxygen exchange occurs).
-Chronic bronchitis is a condition of the lower respiratory tract.
-Initially it affects the small airways, although in advanced cases, it will progress and affect the alveoli.
+The respiratory system is divided into two parts: the upper respiratory tract consists of the nose, nasal sinuses, throat, and trachea (windpipe), while the lower respiratory tract consists of the “small airways” (bronchi and bronchioles) and alveoli (small air sacs deep in the lung tissue where oxygen exchange occurs).
+Chronic bronchitis involves the lower respiratory tract.
+Initially it affects the small airways, although in advanced cases it will progress and affect the alveoli.

 How does chronic bronchitis affect a cat’s lungs?

-Does it affect all breeds and ages of cat?
+Does it affect all breeds and ages of cats?

 Could these symptoms be caused by something else?

-Chronic coughing may also be a symptom of a lung infection or some types of cancers.
-Coughing is a common symptom of heart disease in people and in dogs, but is not usually a symptom of heart disease in cats.
+Chronic coughing may also be a symptom of a lung infection or some types of cancer.
+Coughing is a common symptom of heart disease in people and dogs but is not usually a symptom of heart disease in cats.

 How is chronic bronchitis diagnosed?

-Your veterinarian may suspect a diagnosis of chronic bronchitis based on your pet's history and the results of a physical examination.
-When the chest is listened to with a stethoscope, "crackles" (harsh crackling or popping sounds) may be heard when the cat breathes in and out.
+Your veterinarian may suspect chronic bronchitis based on your pet’s history and the results of a physical examination.
+When they listen to the chest with a stethoscope, your veterinarian may hear “crackles” (harsh crackling or popping sounds) when the cat breathes in and out.
 With chronic bronchitis, the heart rate is usually normal or lower than normal.

 What is the treatment for chronic bronchitis?

 Most cats with chronic bronchitis are treated as outpatients.
-If the cat is experiencing severe respiratory distress, hospitalization for oxygen therapy and/or intravenous medication to stabilize the condition may be required.
+If the cat is experiencing severe respiratory distress, hospitalization may be required for oxygen therapy and/or intravenous medication to stabilize the condition.

 What is the success rate for treatment of chronic bronchitis?